graeyv/Advanced-Programming-Project-HSG/README.md

 The crawler is configured to respect robots.txt and includes a download delay to avoid being blocked by the website.

+#### 3.7.2) data_cleaning
+##### 3.7.2.1) data_cleaning.py

+This Python file is used to clean the raw data from the web_scraper.

+All files were first loaded from the “raw_data_immoscout” folder and then checked for correctness and completeness.
+In the course of the process, assumptions had to be made as the data did not exactly match the data on the website - the documentation of these assumptions can also be found in this file.
+Additionally, information that was not required was removed and new information that was important for the model was included from other sources (see folder “additional_data”).

+The output of this file is the dat_clean.csv. file, which was used both for our model and for the dash_app.

+##### 3.7.2.2) dat_clean.csv

+This is the output file of the data cleanings and serves as the base for the model and the dash app.
+In short, this data includes all addresses, prices, property age, region type and features of the apartments.

+##### 3.7.2.3) raw_data_immoscout

+This folder contains the raw data of the web_scraper.
+It consists of 59 different csv. files, which are divided according to canton and type of search.

+##### 3.7.2.4) additional_data

+This folder contains all additional data that was used in addition to the data originating from the scraper.
+The data was used to check the correctness of the addresses and provided information regarding the categorization of the ZIPs into a location category.

 ### 3.8) immo_random_forest.py

 The script trains a Random Forest model to predict housing prices using the data scraped from immoscout24.ch.
 It employs RandomizedSearchCV to optimize the hyperparameters for the Random Forest Regressor.